-Attending an outpatient appointment during the coronavirus (COVID-19) pandemic
+Attending a maternity outpatient appointment during the coronavirus (COVID-19) pandemic

-Attending an outpatient appointment during the coronavirus (COVID-19) pandemic [LARGE PRINT]
+Attending a maternity outpatient appointment during the coronavirus (COVID-19) pandemic [LARGE PRINT]

 Why isn’t my temperature checked before my outpatient appointment?